TerryLansdown/lists/2022/books-to-get.md

 - The Path of Water by Emma Törzs
 - Two Hands, Wrapped in Gold by S.B.
 Divya
 - The Portal Keeper by Lavie Tidhar
-- The Golden Enclaves by Naomi Novik
 - Mickey7 by Edward Ashton
 - Shards of Earth & Eyes of the Void by Adrian Tchaikovsky
 - The Cruel Stars by John Birmingham
-- Moonraker by Ian Fleming
 - The Man Who Died Twice by Richard Osman
 - The Galaxy and the Ground Within by Becky Chambers
-- A Master of Djinn by P. Djèlí Clark
-- The Unbroken by C.L.
-Clark
-- The Thursday Murder Club
-- Amongst Our Weapons
-- Under Lock & Skeleton Key
-- Winter’s Orbit
-- Rosebud
-- Your Eyes, My Beacon
-- You Perfect, Broken Thing
-- Jade City (The Green Bone Saga series)
-- Minor Mage
-- The Wolf and the Woodsman
-- How to Rule an Empire and Get Away with It- The Galaxy and the Ground Within by Becky Chambers
 - A Master of Djinn by P. Djèlí Clark
 - The Unbroken by C.L.
 Clark
 - The Thursday Murder Club